davomelkumyan40/Networking.Maui.Android/README.md

-# Maui.Networking.Android
+# Networking.Maui.Android

 [![NuGet Badge](https://img.shields.io/nuget/v/YourPackageId.svg)](https://www.nuget.org/packages/YourPackageId)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-**Maui.Networking.Android** is a .NET MAUI library that provides useful Netwokring tools to use for Android in your application.
+**Networking.Maui.Android** is a .NET MAUI library that provides useful Netwokring tools to use for Android in your application.
 This library is build in base of another Java library (**AndroidNetworkTools** [link to repo](https://github.com/stealthcopter/AndroidNetworkTools)) in order to simplify Networking in .NET MAUI. feel free to fork and add your features to the project by creating pull request on it.

 ## Table of Contents
 - [Features](#features)